kiksotik/hdc/README.md

 - Streaming
   - Each ``feature`` can send multiple, independent streams of data to the host.
-    Streamed data-items are actually handled in the same manner as regular ``events``, each ``EventID`` constitutes a _stream_ and it's always up to the device to decide when it sends the next data-item or chunk, whithout having to care about buffer management, because the ``hdc_device`` driver takes care of sending data almost immediately to the HDC-host.
+    Streamed data-items are actually handled in the same manner as regular ``events``, each ``EventID`` constitutes a _stream_, and it's always up to the device to decide when it sends the next data-item or chunk, without having to care about buffer management, because the ``hdc_device`` driver takes care of sending data almost immediately to the HDC-host.
 	On the receiving end, the corresponding proxy-class takes care of buffering the received data, thus unburdening the host application of having to poll or even care at all about any received data.
 	Data type of the streamed data-items can be as simple or as complex as the device developer may require.
-Also whether a stream is initiated and stopped by ``commands`` or otherwise is also up to the device developer to decide.
+Also, whether a stream is initiated and stopped by ``commands`` or otherwise is also up to the device developer to decide.

 - Logging